 Personally I don’t mind this.
 Of course, it might be better if I weren’t watering pretty extensively by hand early in the morning at home, when it’s needed, then arriving at Oak Street Garden Shop, my home away from home, and, you guessed it, immediately pulling out the hoses to water the plant inventory on these long, hot late summer days.

 Truthfully, though, I sort of like hand watering.
 Sure, I could set the sprinkler to run (My husband prefers this since he has other things he’d rather be doing.), or set out soaker hoses to get water right where it’s needed at the roots.
-If I had an irrigation system, it would surely save a lot of time and energy…assuming it was set to run for the properly at the correct intervals.
+If I had an irrigation system, it would surely save a lot of time and energy…assuming it was set to run properly at the correct intervals.
 (Now that I really think about it, I believe having an irrigation system would cause me more anxiety, since I would need to know that everything was set just right and was still working during really dry spells.)

 No, watering by hand keeps me in touch with what’s going on in my personal plant kingdom, and I also really appreciate this quiet time to just be still and think.
 Moving from plant to plant and back again, trying to water as deeply as possible, (Watering less frequently but deeply should be the goal.)
 I see things more closely, and make mental notes of things I may need to address.
 Overwatering kills more plants than underwatering.
 When roots of a plant are waterlogged and can’t get oxygen, they basically drown, and, even though they’ll look like they need water (wilted leaves), no amount of water will bring them back.